Yolo-People-Power/yolo-public-safety/README.md

 _davis-arrest-log_: This script receives _davis_arrest_log_raw_ as input.
 It cleans, reorganizes, and joins the arrest log with several other data tables (mainly for categorizing crimes) from online sources.
 _davis-service-log_: This script receives _service-calls-raw_ as input.
 It cleans and reorganizes the service calls dataset, and joins it with a disposition code dataset stored online (originally received from the Davis PD).
 _visualizations_: This script reshapes the service call and arrest log datasets and generates visualizations.
+_supp-tables_: This script contains code for generating supplemental objects, including the datasets used by the Shiny app.

+## shiny
 _app_: Shiny app for visualizations.
-Under development.
+Data files for the Shiny app are also included in this folder.